Adding in-app chat is one of the most common (and underestimated) product decisions teams face.

 With the above complications in mind, the total cost of in-house development often turns out higher than initially expected.

 Its cost also tapers more slowly over time than expected, significantly delaying the date when the total cost to build eventually matches the total cost to buy.
-It can easily be 5-10 years or longer before the total cost of an in-house build becomes less than the sum of smaller SaaS payments over the same period.
+Even with AI accelerating parts of development, it can still take five to ten years or more before the cumulative cost of building in-house approaches the total cost of buying a managed chat solution over the same period.

 Cost to Buy an In-App Chat Solution